 Whether you're looking to earn some additional money or are simply interested in "beating the bookies" then this Matched Betting tutorial might just be the most valuable article you’ll ever read.

-To whet the appetite, let's take a quick look at the high level concept of Matched Betting and then we’ll get into more detail a little later on.
+Let's take a quick look at the high level concept of Matched Betting and then we’ll get into more detail a little later on.

 Find a Free Bet offer available at one of the many online Bookmakers.

 Place a BACK BET (using your own money) with that particular Bookmaker (making sure you adhere to the terms and conditions) on a Sports Event of your choice.

 This "Qualifying" bet will unlock the Free Bet offer which we'll use a little later.

 Place a corresponding LAY BET at a Betting Exchange to cancel out the element of risk by Laying (What is a Lay bet?) the exact same outcome.
 You'll need our Matched Betting Calculator to determine how much you need to Lay but when done correctly you'll have bet on all outcomes of the same Sporting Event.

 Upon completion of the sports event you'll be rewarded with a Free Bet by the Bookmaker and this will be unlocked and made available via your online account.
 Repeat steps 2 and 3 by placing a separate BACK BET (this time using your Free Bet amount) and a corresponding LAY BET on the same outcome of a different Sports Event.